xingcheg/Plant-Traits-Extraction-2023/README.md

 ## Before using
 * Please install *Python* and *Tensorflow* in order to use API *Keras* in *R*.
-* If you see error: <ins>AttributeError: 'Sequential' object has no attribute 'predict_proba'</ins> when running the R code, this is because 'predict_proba' is deprecated in the *Tensorflow* version 2.6+, please manually change function 'predict_proba' to 'predict'.
+* If you see error: <ins>AttributeError: 'Sequential' object has no attribute 'predict_proba'</ins> or <ins>Error: AttributeError: 'Sequential' object has no attribute 'predict_classes' </ins> when running the R code, this is because 'predict_proba' and 'predict_classes' are deprecated in the *Tensorflow* version 2.6+, please manually change function 'predict_proba' or 'predict_classes' to 'predict'.
 * In order to install R package 'EBImage', check https://bioconductor.org/packages/release/bioc/html/EBImage.html.

 ## Overview